 Does Detective McCutcheon Solve the Case?

 Detective McCutcheon visits Vera in her apartment, stating that his partner has also come along with him.
 He asks her for an autograph for his daughter and then proceeds to ask Vera some incisive questions.
 Vera is surprised at his visit but holds her charade together.
-She lies about the fatal confrontation with Salvatore only to find out that he was under telephonic surveillance.
+She lies about the fatal confrontation with Salvatore, only to find out that he is under telephonic surveillance.
 Detective McCutcheon puts Vera in a tight spot through his inquisitiveness but cannot coax the truth from her.

 What Does the Painting in Vera’s Apartment Signify?